-• Today, we are going to do something that scientists do- we are going to conduct research.
-We know that monarchs migrate through the U.S. on their journey from Mexico to Canada and back.
-Our goal is to learn more about what prairie is like and how it provides habitat for monarchs.
+Today, we are going to do something that scientists do- we are going to conduct research.
+We know that monarchs migrate through Nebraska on their journey from Mexico to Canada and back.
+Our goal is to learn more about what the prairie is like in Nebraska and how it provides habitat for monarchs.